GandhiNN/gandhinn.github.io/_posts/2025-02-22-troubleshooting-rust-aws-sdk-client-minimum-througput-error.md

 Here's how I did it in my code:

 {% highlight rust %}
+// Import the Stalled Stream Protection configuration for SSO OIDC crate into scope use aws_sdk_ssooidc::config::StalledStreamProtectionConfig;

 ...
     // Set default timeout config to 10000 seconds let default_timeout_config = TimeoutConfig::builder()